DrXyzzy/extend-cocalc-docker/README.md

 ## example 1 - python3
 Add python3.
 Note that python3 is already installed in the Cocalc Docker image and can be used from the command line in a .term, but it is not available to Jupyter notebooks or Sage worksheets.
 The python3 kernel is needed; pip3 is added as nice-to-have.

+Command `rsync` is also added to enable distributing handouts from a .course.